livdroid/twitch_dart_api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-## This package is a work in progress and doesn't have everything implemented yet but it will be updated regularly, if you really need an endpoint implementation let me know :)
+### This package is a work in progress and doesn't have everything implemented yet but it will be updated regularly.

 <em>
-Do not use event subs yet there's work to be done there still
+PS : Event subs are still a work in progress.

+PSS : This is my first library ever, any kind advice/criticism is very welcome :)
 </em>

 Twitch Client is a package that allows you to connect with the Twitch API and